No matter the industry, every brand operating today is squarely aimed at building brand loyalty and brand advocacy.

 When building a brand or the environment a brand lives in, like brick-and-mortar stores and online, culture transformation training is a vital and equal step within the brand journey.
 For a brand to fully realize its potential, it’s essential for brand, place and culture to be strategically deployed to work synergistically.
 To ensure that alignment, brands today must embrace a learning strategy that focuses on internal culture.
 Having alignment in all three categories is critical to drive optimal balance in the overall brand story.
 If any one of the elements falls short, it creates an imbalanced customer experience and, ultimately, disjointed brand perception.

 As co-founder and former CEO of Costco James D. Sinegal is famously quoted as saying, “When employees are happy, they are your very best ambassadors.”
 We like to take that one step further and say that when employees are engaged, they are a brand’s best advocates.
 At Adrenaline, when we develop culture transformation learning strategies for brand or retail experience projects, we start by identifying, researching and developing a program for the internal audience first.
-This focus on a client’s employees, allows the brand to leverage the power of these internal stakeholders and get buy-in from the very people who will interact with customers on a daily basis.
+This focus on a client’s employees allows the brand to leverage the power of these internal stakeholders–the very people who will interact with customers on a daily basis–as brand advocates.

 In Brand Immersion, the project usually involves a brand refresh, rebrand or rename.
 “During these types of projects, it’s especially important to get team members on-board with the ‘why’ behind the changes,” according to Rebecca Doepke, Adrenaline’s Director of Culture.
 “Since not only customers – but staff – can form very specific brand loyalties, it is vital to have their buy-in.”
 Brands that are successful in cultivating engaged employees see their companies grow profits three times faster than those that don’t focus on such employee engagement.

-In order for a brand launch to be successful, internal communication and transformation is central to building advocacy from within.
-This transformation should take place before the brand is revealed to the public to ensure employees embody the new core values and beliefs to truly deliver on the brand promise.
+In order for a brand launch to be successful, internal communication and transformation is central to building brand advocacy from within.
+This transformation should take place before the brand is revealed to the public to ensure employees embody the new core values and beliefs to truly deliver on the brand promise and become brand advocates.
 As a part of this internal brand launch, Adrenaline creates a plan, designs communications and Brand Immersion programs to help educate, excite and engage the employees around the new brand.
 According to Doepke, “The more the staff believes in the brand, the easier it is to have customers believe and get excited, too.”

 This process is based on developing, communicating and collaborating with this internal audience based on needs that are related to how they do their jobs and how well they understand and can communicate the brand’s pillars and values to the customer with whom they interact.
 As such, the overall approach includes the critical components of a communication strategy, learning journey maps, curriculum design and development, delivery, sustainment and stakeholder roles.
 The most important outcome is insights into how staff can build deeper and longer-lasting relationships and loyalty through the new or refreshed brand.